josegonzalez/minui-pico-8-pak/README.md

 By default, Pico-8 is launched in as a centered square resolution.
 For some games, it may be desirable to have the screen drawn such that it stretches to cover the entire screen instead of being 1x1 width to height, in a "stretched" mode that simulates widescreen functionality.

-To set the screen mode to `stretched`, create a file named `screen-mode` in `$SDCARD_PATH/.userdata/$PLATFORM/Pico-8-native` folder.
+To set the screen mode to `stretched`, create a file named `screen-mode` in `/.userdata/$PLATFORM/Pico-8-native` folder on your SD card.
 The contents of this can be either of the following:

 - `standard`: the standard screen display, showing the game centered as a square.
 - `stretched`: display the screen stretched to match the width of the device's screen.